-USAHello.org (available in many languages) There is a new coronavirus spreading around the world that causes the illness COVID-19.
-People everywhere are working together to try to slow the spread of this virus and save lives.
-These pages provide translated health information from trusted sources.
+USAHello.org (available in many languages) These pages provide translated health information from trusted sources.
 You will also find important updates on immigration rules, money, and help for parents.
-We are here to help.
-If you need more information, you can email@example.com.
+If you need more information, you can firstname.lastname@example.org.

 Putting food on the table to feed your family does not have to be an added stress.
 Families and individuals who have experienced a loss of income due to the COVID-19 pandemic may be eligible for SNAP or WIC.
 Many local organizations and community partners also continue to operate at a high demand to ensure children, seniors and our most vulnerable neighbors are fed during this crisis.

 - Portland Public Schools: find the latest information on free meals at schools, even in the summer.

 - Oregon Food Bank: Find food near your home.
 For more information call (503) 505-7061 or email email@example.com.